octachrome/innodb-locks/innodb-locks.md

 ## Types of record lock ##

 There are four common varieties of lock.
+You can observe them using `SHOW ENGINE INNODB STATUS`, but note that locks only appear when they are contested.
+InnoDB locks records implicitly at first, but when a lock is contested the lock is added to a data structure, at which point it shows up in the lock monitor output.

 **Ordinary** locks, aka **next-key** locks, lock an index record and the gap between this index record and its predecessor.
-They look like this:
+When you run `SHOW ENGINE INNODB STATUS`, they look like this:

-    RECORD LOCKS space id 0 page no 307 n bits 72 index `PRIMARY` of table `test`.`test` trx id 503 lock_mode X Record lock, heap no 2 PHYSICAL RECORD: n_fields 4; compact format; info bits 0
+    RECORD LOCKS space id 0 page no 307 n bits 72 index `PRIMARY` of table `test`.`test` trx id 503 lock_mode X

 **Record** locks, aka **rec-not-gap** locks, lock an index record only.
 They look like this:

     RECORD LOCKS space id 0 page no 307 n bits 72 index `PRIMARY` of table `test`.`test` trx id 503 lock_mode X locks rec but not gap
-    Record lock, heap no 2 PHYSICAL RECORD: n_fields 4; compact format; info bits 0

 **Gap** locks lock the gap between two index records only, but not the records themselves.
 They look like this:

     RECORD LOCKS space id 0 page no 307 n bits 72 index `PRIMARY` of table `test`.`test` trx id 503 lock_mode X locks gap before rec
-    Record lock, heap no 2 PHYSICAL RECORD: n_fields 4; compact format; info bits 0

 However, if a gap lock is held on the gap before the supremum record (heap no 1), it will appear as an ordinary lock: